The Envelope System Explained

 If you have a crisis come up in the middle of the month or something happens and you absolutely have no other choice but to shift envelope funds around, then call an emergency budget committee meeting with your spouse.
 Talk to each other and figure out the best course of action, adjust the budget, and be in agreement on it.
 Both of you must be involved; it’s a committee decision.

 Remember, envelopes are powerful weapons in the fight to corral your spending, but they are not the most powerful.
 What is?
 Simple: It’s you.
-Now that you know how the envelope system works, put it to work for you and take back control!
+Whether you use the traditional envelope system or an online tool like EveryDollar, you’re now equipped to go out and manage your money even better.
+Put it to work for you and take back control!